showxu/phabricator-deploy/README.md

 Could not load host key: /etc/ssh/ssh_host_rsa_key
 ```

-It seems the ssh private key has the excessive file permissions, change mod 644 to public keys and 600 to private keys:
+It turns out that the ssh private key has the excessive file permissions, so change mod 644 to public keys and 600 to private keys:

 ```bash
 chmod 644 #{key.pub}
 chmod 600 #{key.private}
 ```

 ## Deploy Phabricator on Kubernetes